Achievable logoAchievable logo

 Key hormones and their physiological actions

-The endocrine glands secrete various hormones that perform critical functions in exercise adaptation.
-Some key hormones and their actions include:
+Endocrine glands secrete various hormones that support exercise performance and training adaptation.
+Key hormones and their actions include:

 • Growth hormone (GH): Stimulates protein synthesis and growth, primarily through the release of insulin-like growth factor (IGF-1).